naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This option determines whether or not Naemon will retain state information for hosts and services between program restarts.
+This option determines whether or not Naemon will retain state information for hosts and services between program restarts.

 If you enable this option, you should supply a value for the <a href="#state_retention_file">state_retention_file</a> variable.

-When enabled, Naemon will save all state information for hosts and service before it shuts down (or restarts) and will read in previously saved state information when it starts up again.</p>
+When enabled, Naemon will save all state information for hosts and service before it shuts down (or restarts) and will read in previously saved state information when it starts up again.

 * 0 = Don't retain state information
 * 1 = Retain state information (default)